Salary: The salary will be commensurate depending on qualifications and experience. USD

 Preferred Knowledge - Abilities & Skills

-- Prior experience as City Manager, Deputy City Manager, Assistant City Manager or Managing Director
+- Prior experience as City Manager, Deputy City Manager, Assistant City Manager or Department Head

-- Extensive knowledge of the principles and practices of City management/administration including budgeting, economic development, fiscal management, performance management, project management, planning, re-development and program/services evaluation
+- Extensive knowledge of the principles and practices of City management/administration including budgeting, fiscal management, performance management, project management, program/services evaluation and public works

 - Extensive knowledge federal, state, and local laws, rules, and regulations pertaining to local government operations